Joe Biden, Kamala Harris make first joint appearance as running mates

 Biden bets that, on balance, Harris has broad appeal that will shore up any weaknesses with Black women, an anchor of the Democratic Party, and other voters of color, while juicing turnout among white liberals and coaxing support from independents and Republican-leaning white voters who have soured on Trump.

 Karen Finney, a prominent Black strategist in the Democratic Party, pointed to immediate fundraising success as evidence that Biden's take on Harris is better than Trump's.
-Act Blue, Democrats' online fundraising arm, reported taking in almost $11 million in the hours after Biden's announcement, and the Biden campaign expects a massive haul from Wednesday evening's grass-roots fundraiser, potentially rivaling previous events with former President Barack Obama and former 2020 rival Sen. Elizabeth Warren.
-Those virtual events raised about $11 million and $6 million, respectively.
+Act Blue, Democrats' online fundraising arm, reported taking in almost $11 million in the hours after Biden's announcement, and the Biden campaign expected a massive haul from Wednesday evening's fundraiser, potentially rivaling previous events with Obama and former 2020 rival Sen. Elizabeth Warren.

 "We won't get the visual," Finney said, referring to the realities of a coronavirus-era campaign.
 "But you can already feel the energy and excitement."